 One of the aspects that struck me most about Jim’s work in the field, with the communities, was his intergenerational outlook.
 Fostering partnerships for today and tomorrow, he had a keen eye for identifying and supporting young researchers and local conservation leaders with great potential, or who were taking their first steps.
 He was also a bridge between current and future generations.

-I will always remember him tucked in his printed folders under his arm promoting CRIMBI, or with his backpack full of snacks and cereal bars, or with his iconic yellow University of Michigan soccer team T-shirt, or for his permanent appearances in the powerpoint photos of any meeting or seminar that deigns to talk about shorebird conservation in the Americas.
-I will also remember his vocation and passion for understanding our Latino idiosyncrasies, cultures, and worldviews.
+I will always remember him tucked in his printed folders under his arm promoting CRIMBI, or with his backpack full of snacks and cereal bars, or with his iconic yellow University of Michigan American football team t-shirt, or for his permanent appearances in the powerpoint photos of any meeting or seminar that deigns to talk about shorebird conservation in the Americas.
+I will also remember his vocation and passion for understanding our Latino characteristics, cultures, and worldviews.

 Cover Photo: Diego Luna Quevedo